New Rebounder Comparison Results

 I recommend the Cellerciser to anyone that has a bad back and especially with knee problems first of all.
 Unlike most rebounders that have a harder bounce and bottom out with heavier people, the Cellerciser actually kicks in the 2nd and 3rd tier and eliminated the ballistic impact at the bottom of the bounce.
 This is what hurts most peoples back and knees.
 The first tier slows the person down and depending on the weight of the person the 2nd their pops the person back up and the third tier with people over 200 lbs kicks in.
 Most rebounders give a jolt when the users weight is too much for the spring.

 The Cellerciser has the least returned rate of any rebounder I have ever sold.
 Back in 2008 the price was still 305 and 365 and hasn't changed since 2004 when it was priced.
-The price is the same today and many dealers have left the company because the dealers price has went up and up while the consumer price has not changed at all.
+The price is only 30 dollars more today and many dealers have left the company because the dealers price has went up and up while the consumer price has not changed hardly at all.
 Back then it was super expensive when other rebounders I was selling was 150 less.
 The same rebounders that I was selling for 215 then are now over 350 dollars today.
 I see who the true rebounding enthusiasts are now.
-I have talked to 4 people that used to sell Cellerciser and feel it wasn't right when they kept rasing the dealer price and left the consumer price the same.
+I have talked to 4 people that used to sell Cellerciser and feel it wasn't right when they kept raising the dealer price and left the consumer price the same.
 Even one of my biggest distributors stopped promoting them as the best.
 All the sudden they changed their site saying the new brand they were selling was the best one.
 Totally not cool.

 If someone is 100 lbs or 300 lbs, the Cellerciser won't bottom out and is able to hold the heaviest people.
 The other brands I used to sell claim they can hold 300 lbs but the G force diminishes and the springs stretch out.
 They refused to replace my customers springs saying that it was from normal wear and tear.
 This is why I don't care what the warranties say.
 A 5 year or lifetime warranty is meaningless because most of the problems are from normal wear and tear and the people still have to pay for springs every two years which is the only problem that usually occurs.
 If one spring hook gets damaged on a cheaper trampoline, you can't just call and order a single spring.
 YOU GOT TO REPLACE ALL OF THEM BECAUSE THE TENSILE AND YIELD STRENGTH OF THE NEW SPRING WILL BE DIFFERENT.
 The bounce will totally feel off.

 The Cellerciser has the softest bounce but firmest for doing the Health bounce and strength training and wells as jogging on it.
 The deceleration has almost entirely no ballistic impact that most people complain about.
-The bounce has mroe of a decelleration than the Lymphaciser but the tripple tiered springs don't allow it to be squishy feeling I have experienced like the springs that are under 100 grams.
-Because of the 2nd tier that has more tensile strength than the first, and the 3rd tier having the least yield and most tensile strenght.
+The bounce has more of a deceleration than the Lymphaciser but the triple tiered springs don't allow it to be squishy feeling I have experienced like the springs that are under 100 grams.
+Because of the 2nd tier that has more tensile strength than the first, and the 3rd tier having the least yield and most tensile strength.
 Depending on the weight of the person, it will only engage the tiers of the spring.
-The 2014 Cellerciser has a patent on their spring and no one can copy it.
+The new Cellerciser has a patent on their spring and no one can copy it.
 If a person is doing the health bounce it usually doesn't engage the other tiers entirely.
 If doing the Health Bounce on a spring that does not have tiers, all the tiers are the same tensile strength and it can feel too hard or too squishy depending on the persons weight.

 New Zealand Lymphaciser